 Intercellular Macromolecular Transport

-The general aim is to characterize the biogenesis and function of non-coding RNAs allocated via the vasculature of flowering plants.
+The general aim is to understand the transport mechanism and the function of RNAs and proteins allocated via the vasculature of flowering plants.
 In plants it is well established that the phloem serves as system-wide delivery pathway for nutrients such as amino acids and sugars and growth regulating hormones.
-In the last decade this simple view was challenged by the discovery that via the phloem also specific RNA molecules are transported to distant tissues.
-Such phloem-delivered RNAs include messenger RNA (mRNA), silencing-induced RNA (siRNA) and micro RNA (miRNA) and were shown to act as long-distance signals regulating growth.
+In the last decade this simple view was challenged by the discovery that via the phloem also specific subsets of RNA molecules are transported to distant tissues.
+Such phloem-delivered RNAs include messenger RNA (mRNA), transfer RNA (tRNA), tRNA halves, silencing-induced RNA (siRNA), and micro RNA (miRNA) that can act as long-distance signals regulating growth.

-- What are the signaling function(s) of phloem mobile RNAs?
+- What is the signaling function of mobile proteins and RNAs?